 Obtaining other forms of data

 While we have had a focus on Google due to its status as the most popular search engine, there are many other websites that offer inbuilt search engines, where you can use a SERP scraper to obtain data faster.
-The job-posting website, Indeed, for example, has an inbuilt search engine that you can use to search for specific types of jobs.
-With a SERP scraper, you can easily collate search results from your indeed search, making it easier to peruse the data and identify the types of job you are searching for.
-Another popular platform that has an in-built search engine is LinkedIn.
-Searching through Indeed for profiles and even jobs also can be greatly aided with the use of a SERP scraper.
+Job posting websites, for example, have an inbuilt search engine that you can use to search for specific types of jobs.
+With a SERP scraper, you can easily collate search results, making it easier to peruse the data and identify the types of job you are searching for.

 Carrying out Research